Al-Mi'raj: Manuscripts

 The creature however is depicted rather like a "hybrid animal that looks more like a fierce hound" in the Berlin copy (Staatliche Museen, Islamische Abteilung, now Museum of Islamic Art, Berlin).

 The Sarre manuscript and other copies of Qazwini's cosmography fail to mention any name for the horned hare.
 (Note: Bilha Moor gives a paraphrased synopsis, with no name for the hare, based on the aforementioned Sarre manuscript (Freer Gallery manuscript) and an additional manuscript: St. Petersburg, The Institute of Oriental Manuscripts (Ms. D370, fol.
-64r, dated to 1580AD/988AH).)
+64r, dated to 1580CE/988AH).)
 Michel Wiedemann, who provides a French translation that mentions no name for the hare, is of the opinion that the name didn't occur in the original text but was added by later copyists.

 The oldest copy of Qazwini is the Munich manuscript, Bayerische Staatsbibliothek (BSB) Cod.
 Arab.
-464, which carries a miniature painting of the dragon and the horned hare on folio 63 (pictured above).
+464, which carries a miniature painting of the dragon and the horned hare on folio 63 (pictured right).
 The dragon is depicted "devouring sulfur-filled bulls, which look like a red piece of meat".

 Idrisi's account

 The horned hare is called ʿarāj (Note: Transliterated a'radj in Jaubert's 19th century French translation.) (عرَاج), and the dragon-inhabited isle is called Mustashiayn (Mostachiin; مستشيين) situated in Western Africa in a recension of Idrisi's Nuzhat al-Mushtaq ("The Book of Pleasant Journeys into Faraway Lands", c.
 1154),.
-Iskandar, here also called Dhu'l-Qarnayn "The Two-Horned", vanquishes the dragon by the same means as in Qazwini's tale, namely, stuffing the two sacrificial oxen with active substances, (Note: Here, the mixture of substances is translated by Jaubert as "oil, sulfur, lime, and arsenic".) and the outcome was that the bait "ignites fire inside the [monster's] entrails, and it expires".
+Iskandar, here also called Dhu'l-Qarnayn "The Two-Horned", vanquishes the dragon by the same means as in Qazwini's tale, namely, stuffing the two sacrificial oxen with active substances, (Note: Here, the mixture of substances is translated by Jaubert as "oil, sulfur, lime, and arsenic".) where the outcome was that the bait "ignites fire inside the [monster's] entrails, and it expires".

 In a modern edition of Idrisi, the name of horned hare is given as baqrāj (Note: Transliterated bagrāğ in Hadj Sadok's French translation.) (بقراج), but the account differs as to circumstances: it states that Iskandar had harvested aloeswood on Lāqā, which failed to give off fragrance at first, but turned into fine-scented dense black wood upon departure from the island, and he traded the best specimen with other goods, including the baqrāj which looked like a hare but had a coat of shiny gold and a single black horn; it also caused wild animals (whether predator, mammal, or birds) to flee.